Televisão Miramar: History

 In 2008, unlike other Record stations in Brazil and in other parts of the world that operated 24/7, the station signed on daily at 5am and ended at 12:15am on weekdays and 2am on weekends.
 Instead of carrying UCKG programming throughout the night, a practice that is common among Macedo's stations, the station inserted the church content at several slots throughout the day and simply closed down.
+During this period, it became the first television station to produce a newscast in a local language, Madzungula ya Miramar, in Ronga.

 The channel broadcast the 2018 FIFA World Cup alongside Televisão de Moçambique and TV Sucesso, in a package of 36 matches negotiated by Econet's Kwesé Sports.

 In 2022, the channel obtained rights to a package of matches of the 2022 FIFA World Cup held in Qatar, the third such World Cup broadcast by the channel.
 This subsequently expanded to the 2023 FIFA Women's World Cup.
+In 2025, it aired twenty matches of the 2025 FIFA Club World Cup.
+On May 29, 2026, it obtained the rights to the 2026 FIFA World Cup.